eventql/eventql/doc/api/javascript/introduction.md

 ### Example

-An example says more than a thousand words so here is a simple example that will calculate the top url stats from the raw pageview data of our access_log table, that we created in [First Steps](../../getting-started/first-steps).
+An example says more than a thousand words so here is a simple example that will calculate the most viewed pages from the raw pageview data of our access_log table, that we created in [First Steps](../../getting-started/first-steps).

     var logs_mapped = EVQL.mapTable({